eigenhombre/logplots/README.md

-# tryhisto
+# logplots

-I wanted to make histograms, log scale preferred.
+I wanted to make histograms, log scale preferred[1].

 Why was it so hard?

 C.f. http://johnj.com/nucleotide-repetition-lengths.html

 This repo provides a more up-to-date version of that.
+I'll probably add other graphing / plotting / histogramming things here as needed.

+[1] Logarithmic-scale histograms are extremely common in particle physics, which is where I cut my teeth.
+I still use them for all sorts of things, and it amazes me that they're not more commonly used.

 ## Coordinates